Kat Asman

-Katherine Grace Asman (born May 19, 2000) is an American professional soccer player who plays as a goalkeeper for USL Super League club Lexington SC, on loan from the Orlando Pride.
+Katherine Grace Asman (born May 19, 2000) is an American professional soccer player who plays as a goalkeeper for Denver Summit FC of the National Women's Soccer League (NWSL), on loan from the Orlando Pride.
+She previously played on loan for USL Super League club Lexington SC, earning the Golden Glove Award in their championship-winning season in 2026.
 She played college soccer for the Penn State Nittany Lions and was selected by Portland Thorns FC in the third round of the 2024 NWSL Draft.

 Early life

 Asman was born and raised in Roswell, Georgia.
 She began playing in goal around the age of eight or nine.
 She attended Roswell High School and played club soccer for Tophat Soccer Club.

 College career

 After redshirting her freshman year, Asman played occasionally as an understudy to Amanda Dennis in the 2018 season.
 She made 63 saves and kept 6 clean sheets in 15 starts in the 2020 season (pushed to spring 2021 because of the COVID-19 pandemic), helping win the Big Ten tournament and make the NCAA third round.
 She became Penn State's first-choice goalkeeper during her redshirt junior season in fall 2021, making 63 saves with 3 shutouts in 21 games.
 She made a career-high 11 saves in a 2–2 draw against USC in the NCAA tournament second round, where Penn State advanced on penalties.
 She made a career-high 84 saves and kept 9 clean sheets in 23 games in the 2022 season, helping win another Big Ten championship where she was named defensive player of the tournament.
 In her sixth and final year in State College, she made 83 saves and kept 12 clean sheets (including 3 combined) in 23 games in the 2023 season.
 She conceded only 14 goals and led the Big Ten in goals against average (0.642), earning second-team All-Big Ten honors.
 One of the team's captains for 2023, she helped win two shutouts in four games as Penn State reached the quarterfinals of the NCAA tournament.